 Connect the display device's cable connector to the DVI-I port.
 After you plug the cable connector into the port, gently tighten the cable screws to hold the connector in place.

-Configure the display device in the Chipset menu ("North Bridge Configuration" submenu) of the BIOS.
+Configure the display device in the Chipset menu of the BIOS.
 Refer to chapter 3 for more information.

 USB Ports

 USB allows data exchange between your computer and a wide range of simultaneously accessible external Plug and Play peripherals.